Jaluus/PaperTrail/blog_post/readme.md

 _By Jan-Lucas Uslu and Gregor Krzmanc as part of the Stanford CS224W course project_

-_TL;DR Here, we introduce **PaperTrail**, a graph-based recommendation system designed to assist conference authors in discovering pertinent papers.
-In this blog post, we will discuss how we obtained the data and construct the graph, as well as compare different recommendation algorithms._
+_TL;DR We introduce **PaperTrail**, a graph-based recommendation system designed to assist conference authors in discovering interesting papers.
+In this blog post, we will discuss how we obtain the data and construct the graph, as well as compare different recommendation algorithms._